stripe/react-connect-js/README.md

 initialize it with a publishable key and a client secret returned from the [Account Session API](https://stripe.com/docs/api/account_sessions/create) call.

-We’ve placed a random API key in this example.
+We’ve placed a placeholder API key in this example.
 Replace it with your [actual publishable API keys](https://dashboard.stripe.com/account/apikeys) to test this code through your Connect account.